After a California Car Accident: Justice and the Compensation You Deserve

 California traffic is infamous.
 Although according to federal data published by the National Highway Traffic Safety Administration, California drivers generally engage in safe driving behaviors far more often than the national average, the sheer volume of traffic on California freeways, highways, and surface streets makes driving in The Golden State a particularly dangerous affair.
 Even when all motorists are on their best behavior, human errors, auto defects, poorly maintained roads, low visibility, challenging weather conditions, and a host of other negative influences conspire to ensure that accidents … happen.

 At Eldessouky Law, our auto accident attorneys understand how quickly your life can change when you traffic collision occurs.
 Our clients who are injured in a car crash are left with mounting medical bills, loss of income, and a damaged or totaled vehicle because someone else decided to negligently operate their vehicle.
+In short, in the aftermath of an automobile accident, the victim of someone else’s roadway negligence can see his or her live upended, perhaps even changed permanently.

 How Common Are Auto Accidents in California?